-Mr. Braddy has been teaching Advanced Placement Biology since 1991.¬†¬† He currently has an AP Biology syllabus approved by the College Board, and he teaches the course at two high schools in the Florida school district where he teaches.
-He has been a reader for the AP Biology Exam, and he has also served as a consultant for one-day workshops and week-long summer institutes for the past seven years.
-More recently, Mr. Braddy wrote one of the four planning and pacing guides for the revised AP Biology course that is being implemented this year.
-The guide can be found on the AP Biology Home Page at AP Central.
-Mr. Braddy was named Teacher of the Year at J.W.
-Mitchell High School in 2010, and he also serves as Science Department Chair at the school.
-In 2012, He was awarded the IEEE Lingnell Outstanding Teacher Award.¬† He has attended the International Science and Engineering Fair with his students for a number of years, and he also enjoys working with student leaders as the Student Council adviser at his school.
+Mr. Braddy has been teaching Advanced Placement Biology since 1991.¬†¬† He currently has an AP Biology syllabus approved by the College Board, and he teaches the course at J.W.
+Mitchell High School in New Port Richey, Fl.¬†¬† He is a reader for the AP Biology Exam, and he has also served as a consultant for one-day workshops and week-long summer institutes for the past eight years.¬† More recently, Mr. Braddy wrote one of the four Planning and Pacing Guides for the revised AP Biology course.¬†¬† The guide can be found on the AP Biology Home Page at AP Central.¬†¬†¬† Mr. Braddy was named Teacher of the Year at J.W.
+Mitchell High School in 2010, and he also serves as Science Department Chair at the school.¬† He has attended the International Science and Engineering Fair with his students for a number of years, and he also enjoys working with student leaders as the Student Council adviser at his school.

-Course Description: The 2013 Biology APSI will focus on preparing teachers to teach the revised AP Biology course.
-Participants will take an in-depth look at the comprehensive framework to see how it is organized into Big Ideas, Enduring Understandings, Essential Knowledge Statements, Learning Objectives, and Science Practices.¬† They will take a look at new approaches to teaching biology that include student-directed, teacher-facilitated instructional activities, including student-directed laboratories.
-Participants will be engaged in open-ended laboratory work that focuses on topics in each of the four big ideas, modeling the science practices that teachers will expect their students to master as they study biology.
-Participants will also get an overview of how the 2013 AP Biology Exam was graded and will further explore how to maximize student success on the AP Biology Exam.¬†¬† Through practice, sharing, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving in this rigorous program.
+Course Description:¬† The 2014 Biology APSI will focus on preparing teachers to teach the revised AP Biology course.¬†¬† Participants will take an in-depth look at the comprehensive framework to see how it is organized into Big Ideas, Enduring Understandings, Essential Knowledge statements, Learning Objectives, and Science Practices.¬† They will take a look at new approaches to teaching biology that will include student-directed, teacher-facilitated instructional activities, including student-directed laboratories.¬†¬† Participants will be engaged in extensive open-ended laboratory work that focuses on topics in each of the four big ideas, modeling the science practices that teachers will expect their students to master as they study biology.¬†¬† Participants will also get an overview of how the 2014 AP Biology Exam was graded and will further explore how to maximize student success on the AP Biology Exam.¬†¬† Through practice, sharing, discussions, and modeling, it is the intention that participants will become more skilled in instructing their students to become more successful in achieving in this rigorous program.

 What to Bring: